dnebauer/vim-dn-latex/README.md

 Provided vim-dn-latex-resources/beamer is on the runtimepath, the beamer files can be copied to the TEXMFHOME directory (usually ~/texmf on unix) by running the DNL_SyncBeamer function.
 This function determines the target directory with 'kpsewhich' and the files are copied (synchronised) by 'rsync'.

 To synchronise beamer files with each git-merge (which includes all git-pulls) it is possible to set up a template.
-In the vim-dn-latex-resources/git plugin subdirectory is a script that can be used as a global post-merge hook (it checks repository name and only acts on a vim-dn-latex repository merge/pull.)
+In the vim-dn-latex-resources/git plugin subdirectory is a script that can be used as a global post-merge hook (it checks the repository name and only acts on a vim-dn-latex repository merge/pull.)

 Templates
 ---------